 For accurate departure times, travel times, prices of activities, and suggestions on how much extra money you will need, please contact [email protected]

-We will meet for a 3 hour walking tour of Budapest with a professional Hungarian tour guide.
+We will meet for a 2-3 hour walking tour of Budapest with a professional Hungarian tour guide.
 Breakfast will be served prior to the walking tour, and on each subsequent day.
 The walking tour is a great introduction to the city and Magyar history and culture.
 Major sights on the tour include St. Stephen’s Basilica, the Chain Bridge, Parliament building, Castle Hill/Royal Palace, and the Fisherman’s Bastion.

 After breakfast we will depart Budapest early morning for Vienna.
 We will arrive in Vienna in the afternoon.
 After check in, we include a private walking tour and local guide from Vienna exploring the history of this cultured capital.
 The tour meets in the lobby of our accommodation.
 The tour lasts approximately 2.5 hours and will end just in front of the famous St. Stephen’s Cathedral.
 After the walking tour, you'll have lunch before continuing with the rest of the day.

-Afterwards there is time to stop off at the Hotel Sacher, home of the original recipe of the Sacher Torte, to taste this world famous chocolate cake!
+There will be time to stop off at the Hotel Sacher, home of the original recipe of the Sacher Torte, to taste this world famous chocolate cake!
 Vienna has numerous dining options.
 If you want to stay local, you cannot miss Wiener Schnitzel.
 We recommend a visit to the beautiful Schonbrunn Palace.
 This magnificent Palace can be toured in sections and has an amazing history attached to it.
 Marie Antoinette is one famous past resident of the palace.
 The Palace, located in a fully sculptured garden, is considered second only to Versaille in style, size, and opulence.
 Don’t forget your passport with student visa to receive the student discounted entrance.

 Budapest Walking Tour: The top walking tour in Budapest, the Hungarian guides give a fantastic account of early Hungarian history, in addition to life in Communist and Post-Communist Hungary.